cristaux d'émeraude crue et de pierres gemmes bruts non découpés

 BAD

-Fuzzy, lots of bubbles
+Blurred shine, lots of bubbles

-and small inclusions.
+and small incursions.

 AVERAGE

-Slightly blurred brightness, numerous and visible inclusions.
+Slightly blurred shine, numerous and visible incursions.

 GOOD

-Bright sparkle, inclusions and bubbles
+Bright shine, incursions and bubbles

 visible in small groups.